bwoody3142/FullCourtAnalytics/Documentation/User.md

 ## Log In
 - From here you will be on the Log in page.
-- There are currently two different accounts available a team account and an admin account.
+- There are currently two different accounts available a team account and an analyst account.
 - To access the team account enter: user@fca.com into the email box.
 Then enter any password you would like then hit Login.
 Then head to the Team section of this manual.
-- To access the admin account enter: admin@fca.com into the email box.
+- To access the analyst account enter: analyst@fca.com into the email box.
 Then enter any password you would like then hit Login.
-Then head to the Admin section of this manual.
+Then head to the Analyst section of this manual.
 - Depending on what email you put you will be sent to two different pages.

 ## Team